LeeHall-DevOps/eng114_devops/README.md

 36
 # What is DevOps
 DevOps is the merging of the development team and the operations team, this merging prevents each team from blaming the other.
-DevOps come is of a open culture that promotes resposibilie, trust and respect.
+DevOps is of a open culture that promotes resposibilie, trust and respect.
 DevOps increase the productivity in the workplace by automating continuous development and intergration.

 ## Why DevOps - Benefits
 - Reduced production time - weeks or months became days